Study Abroad Program Overview

 September to late May or mid/late June

 Due to the success of its Access Programme University College Cork had the highest combined number of fulltime mature students, students with a disability, traveller students, and students from lower socio-economic backgrounds among Irish universities.

 For the third time, UCC has been chosen as ireland's University of the Year.

 You can choose to live in a university dorm or in private housing off campus.
 Dormitory space is limited at most sites, so timely housing application is important.
 Students often arrive in Ireland a week or two early to locate private housing to share with Irish or other international students.
 EAP students have noted that dormitories are usually deserted on the weekends, when most local students return home, so compare the benefits of both dormitory living and private housing before choosing your housing option.
 Students have been pleased with their housing, regardless of option.
-Extensive housing information is available on the host institution websites, in the online EAP Program Guide, and at the EAP Study Center in Edinburgh.
+Extensive housing information is available on the host institution websites and in the online EAP Program Guide.More Information on Housing

 Internships, independent research, service-learning and volunteer opportunities may be possible on the Ireland program.
 More information is available through the links on the Host Institutions tab.

 During your Fall semester, you’ll experience UCEAP’s fabulous Thanksgiving event!
 This event rotates between the three capital cities of Edinburgh (Scotland), Dublin (Ireland) and London (England).
 With around 200 UC students attending, your Thanksgiving abroad will be one to remember!

 In the Spring semester, join your UCEAP friends on a weekend excursion planned by the two Study Centers!

 Working in Ireland: The work situation in Ireland is quite different from other countries due to an impacted job market and high unemployment rates.
 Visiting students must apply for a work permit, which may or may not be granted.
 The permit process takes six months to a year.
 Therefore, do not expect to earn money during your time abroad.